-If you have been abused or neglected at Presence Villa Franciscan, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Presence Villa Franciscan, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Equipped with 154 registered beds, Presence Villa Franciscan is a large nursing facility in the community of Joliet.
 They are a Medicare and Medicaid supported facility that offers a continuum of care.
 Their programs include personalized therapy program, 24-hour nursing care, and rehabilitation, among others.
 The center is located at 210 North Springfield Avenue, Joliet, IL and may be reached through telephone number 815-725-3400.
 The Illinois Nursing Home Care Act and Department of Public Health govern Presence Villa Franciscan.